18F/hub/_pages/qa/request-leave.md

 * Don't go through ALOHA for Jury Duty.
 Instead, send a message to Leah Gitter with the date(s) you'll be out and add yourself to the calendar as described below.
 Also, you'll still get paid.

-* **When you know you’re taking time off, please also add an event on the Google calendar "18F Out of Office," so we all know when you’re gone.**
+* **When you know you’re taking time off, please also add an event on the Google calendar "18F Out of Office" and invite yourself, so we all know when you’re gone.**